© 2005 - 2017

 The Power Flite Heavyweight bat had been relatively inexpensive; the murder weapon had a $15 retail price and was bought on sale for $13.

-Authorities believed Wieneke knew his killer and said there was no evidence to suggest it was a random killing, and that they believed the person responsible was not from West Liberty and possibly was from Iowa City.
+Authorities believed Wieneke knew his killer and said there was no evidence to suggest it was a random killing, and that they believed the person responsible was not from West Liberty but possibly from Iowa City.

 Investigators also said they did not believe the murder was drug-related, and that it could be connected to a relationship Wieneke had with a woman.
 Wieneke was returning home from Iowa City around 7 a.m. the day of the murder.